vinkodlak/rigpro.consulting/src/pages/courses/index.md

     importance of required preparation of equipment before the load out, the experience required of the logging crews, and the execution at the wellsite.
   subtitle: >-
-    Course outline on methods to mitigate risks and operate at high efficiencies on non standard deepwater and remote wireline operations
+    This course focuses on means to mitigate risks and operate at high efficiencies on non standard deepwater and remote wireline operations.
   title: 'Deepwater and Remote Wireline Operations '
 wirelinePersonnel:
   action: